|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On January 11, 1942, occupied by the Japanese to seize the oil drilling and refineries at Tarakan.
 Occupied by the Japanese until May 1, 1945.

 American missions against Tarakan

 January 7, 1942–June 12, 1945

 On April 30, 1945 Australian Army landings at Tarakan code named Operation Oboe 1 begin with two preliminary operations with the 2/4th Commando Squadron and one Battery of the 2/7th Field Regiment landed at Sadau Island located a half mile off the landing beaches at 08:00 to provide support for engineers attempting to breach eight gaps in the defenses on the landing beaches.

-On May 1, 1945 U. S. Navy (USN) Amphibious Group Six landed Australian Army soldiers at Tarakan.
-The landing was covered by a Task Group commanded by Rear Admiral Russell S Berkley with additional elements were provided by the U. S. Navy 7th Fleet, including Australian ships that provided covering fire until the landing craft were only 400 yards from the beaches while aircraft flew ground support mission until 15 minutes prior to the landing to suppress any opposition.
+On May 1, 1945 U. S. Navy (USN) Amphibious Group Six lands the Australian Army at Tarakan.
+The landing was covered by a Task Group commanded by Rear Admiral Russell S. Berkley with additional elements provided by the U. S. Navy 7th Fleet, including Australian ships that provided covering fire until the landing craft were only 400 yards from the beaches while aircraft flew ground support mission until 15 minutes prior to the landing to suppress any opposition.